jbasila/arduino_generic_switch/README.md

 The challenge here is to integrate with the current light switches in the house without having a centrelized distribution box.

-The communication will based on bluetooth using a bluetooth module for Arduino - The one that was used for this project was the [HC-06].
+The communication will be based on bluetooth using a bluetooth module for Arduino - The one that was used for this project was the [HC-06].
 The HC-05 also will serve the purpose.

 For example, when it's dark and there is movement in the living room, turn on the lights.
 If it's late at night then probably best to dimm the lights and fade-in the light and fade-out when movement stopped for a certian interval.